phlppnhllngr/phlppnhllngr.github.io/content/diverses/ML_AI.md

   - <https://www.tabnine.com>
 - **Hugging Face**
   - *Build, train and deploy state of the art models powered by the reference open source in machine learning*
+  - *provides thousands of pretrained models to perform tasks on different modalities such as text, vision, and audio*
+  - *models can also perform tasks on several modalities combined, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, and visual question answering.*
+  - *provides APIs to quickly download and use those pretrained models on a given text, fine-tune them on your own datasets and then share them with the community on our model hub.*
   - Models, Datasets, Docs, ...
   - <https://huggingface.co/>
 - **Play.ht**